 - Rehabilitation.
 Rehabilitation specialists in speech therapy, swallowing therapy, dietetics, physical therapy and occupational therapy help with rehabilitation that may be necessary after surgery or radiation therapy.
 The Nicotine Dependence Center at Mayo Clinic can help if you're trying to stop using tobacco.

 Your treatment team

 Doctors specializing in otolaryngology, oncology and radiation oncology work together to individualize your treatment plan.

-At Mayo Clinic, ear, nose and throat (ENT) specialists work with medical oncologists, radiation oncologists, pathologists, radiologists, oral and maxillofacial surgeons, and rehabilitation medicine specialists to provide comprehensive care.
+Our ear, nose and throat (ENT) specialists work with medical oncologists, radiation oncologists, pathologists, radiologists, oral and maxillofacial surgeons, and rehabilitation medicine specialists to provide comprehensive care.
 Other professionals are included as needed.
-Your Mayo Clinic doctor also coordinates access to the patient education center and Mayo Clinic's palliative care services.
+Your Mayo Clinic doctors also coordinate access to the patient education center and palliative care services.

 At the Oropharynx Cancer Clinic, a multidisciplinary team of experts works together so that you get exactly the care you need.
 And the team's collaborative approach to care means efficient care.
 In many cases, people are evaluated and have surgery scheduled the same week.